lscherger/Credit_Risk_Analysis/README.md

 Overall, the bias-reducing classifier models produced the highest accuracy, precision and recall scores, when compared to the resampling models.

-After examining the results, I would recommend using the EasyEnsembleClassifier, which is intended to reduce bias, and in this analysis, had the highest balanced accuracy score (0.929) paired with high precision (0.99) and recall (0.93) scores.
+After examining the results, I would recommend using the EasyEnsembleClassifier model for predicting credit risk.
+The EasyEnsembleClassifier had the highest balanced accuracy score (0.929) paired with high precision (0.99) and recall (0.93) scores.